 For most of us, Christmas is a family affair, and we see it as an opportunity to reunite the whole “clan”.
 Among the countries that have Christmas with the extended family, we count Albania, Armenia, Croatia, Denmark, Finland, Iceland, Luxembourg, Monaco, and the United Kingdom.

-Others, like the Belgians, the Dutch, and the Poles, spend Christmas Eve with the close family and then, on Christmas Day, they visit distant relatives and friends.
+According to Dutch, Polish, and Belgium Christmas traditions, people spend Christmas Eve with close family, and they spend Christmas Day visiting distant relatives and friends.

 What are Christmas feasts like in Europe?

 In many European countries, people prefer to have a lighter meal on Christmas Eve.
 However, they compensate with a richer dinner on Christmas Day, where they enjoy drinking red wine and feast on roast pork, turkey, goose, or duck.
-As a side dish, they may have boiled or baked potatoes, red cabbage, beetroot, and maybe some cranberry jam or sauce according to local Christmas customs and traditions.
+Along with their European Christmas dishes, they may have boiled or baked potatoes, red cabbage, beetroot, and maybe some cranberry jam or sauce according to local Christmas customs and traditions.

 Some prefer a light Christmas Eve dinner

 Albanians, for example, have a light meal on Christmas Eve, without meat, dairy, or wine.
-Their feast has dishes with fish, vegetables, and beans.
+Their European Christmas dishes are prepared with fish, vegetables, and beans.

 Armenians also have a light meal, with dishes based on rice, fish, and chickpeas, plus tanabour soup.
 The soup tanabour is made with yogurt.

 Others enjoy a heavier Christmas dinner

-There are, however, European countries which have a heavier meal on Christmas Eve, like Belgium, France, Slovenia, Spain, Switzerland, Sweden, and Ukraine.
+There are, however, European countries that have a heavier meal on Christmas Eve, like Belgium, France, Slovenia, Spain, Switzerland, Sweden, and Ukraine.

-In Belgium, for example, people have an apéritif, consisting of a drink with some small snacks, followed by a starter course, and by stuffed turkey, game or chicken.
+For example, according to Belgium Christmas traditions, people have an apéritif, consisting of a drink with some small snacks, followed by a starter course, and stuffed turkey, a game, or chicken.

 Respecting the traditions in France Christmas, they enjoy roasting turkey or goose, foie gras, lots of cheese, and sometimes oysters and lobster.
-Talk about fancy Christmas customs and traditions in Europe!
+Talk about fancy European customs and traditions!